chef/chef-web-docs/chef_master/source/knife_windows.rst

     SSL certificate fingerprint to bypass normal certificate chain checks.

 ``-t TEMPLATE``, ``--bootstrap-template TEMPLATE``
     Bootstrap Chef using a built-in or custom template.
-Set to the full path of an erb template or use one of the built-in templates.
+Set to the full path of an ``.erb`` template or use one of the built-in templates.

 ``-T``, ``--keytab-file KEYTAB_FILE``
     The Kerberos keytab file used for authentication.